Van Dyke Parks: Beach Boys and Little Feat signings

 Following the Beach Boys' departure from Capitol Records, the band signed to Reprise in 1969 through a deal brokered by Parks.
-Amid concerns about the group's contractual complexities and declining commercial viability, Parks leveraged his prior familiarity with the band to advocate for their acquisition; he later stated that he "put [his] job on the line" to facilitate the deal.
+Amid concerns about the group's contractual complexities and declining record sales, Parks later stated that he "put [his] job on the line" to facilitate the deal.
 The band's second album for the label, Surf's Up (1971), included the title track, co-written by Parks originally for Smile, and "A Day in the Life of a Tree", featuring Parks singing part of the coda.